AdobeDocs/experience-manager-64.fr-FR/help/assets/config-dynamic.md

 If you are upgrading AEM Dynamic Media from 6.3 to 6.4 – which now includes the ability for zero downtime (also known as &quot;Opt-in&quot;) deployments – you are required to run the following curl command to migrate all your presets and configurations from `/etc` to `/conf` in CRXDE Lite.

-**Remarque**: Si vous exécutez votre instance AEM en mode de compatibilité (c’est-à-dire que vous disposez du package de compatibilité installé), vous n’avez pas besoin d’exécuter ces commandes.
+**Remarque**: Si vous exécutez votre instance AEM en mode de compatibilité, c’est-à-dire si le package de compatibilité est installé, vous n’avez pas besoin d’exécuter ces commandes.

 To migrate your custom presets and configurations from `/etc` to `/conf`, run the following Linux curl command: